-Invest in a good unbreakable nativity set that your students can touch and use for years to come.
-Playmobil and Fisher Price have excellent sets.
+Playmobil and Fisher Price have excellent nativity sets.
 During the unit 1 lessons, leave the nativity set out for the students to explore each week.

-- 3. Demonstrate how to make stars and planets by dabbing the cotton swab in paint and then creating shapes with each little dot of paint. - 4.
-Encourage students to use a new cotton swab each time they use a new color. - 5.
+- 4. Encourage students to use a new cotton swab each time they use a new color. - 5.
 Let students create their own planets and stars.
 Don't worry about accuracy of colors. - 6.
-Be sure each student writes his name on his star painting.
+Be sure the students write their names on their projects.